 Bridgeway between Napa St. and Litho St., Sausalito CA 94965 (See Map Below)

 Neighborhood: Caledonia St. and New Town.
-Some parking on dirt and gravel area, metered and free street nearby.
+Free parking in lot, metered and free street nearby.
 Click here to return to the Sausalito Parks Index Page.

 Dunphy Park is adjacent to the Bay and runs along Bridgeway.
 In addition to the shoreline, it has a beautiful white gazebo that is a popular wedding and photo spot (rented through Sausalito’s Park and Rec Department), a wide expanse of grass, a sand volleyball pit and a bocce ball court.
 A small “beach” is adjacent to San Francisco Bay at the edge of the Park, but attempts to add sand there have been unsuccessful and the footing can only be described as muddy.